 Situated in the southeast U.S., Mississippi is the 32nd largest state in the country with an area that covers 48,430 square miles.
 Population figures are consistent with its size, and it is the 31st most populous state.
 Its population density ranks 32nd in the United States.

-Mississippi has a very widely spread population with a density of just 63.5 people per square mile, which ranks 32nd in the country.
-For many generations, people have been leaving the rural areas of the United States and concentrating in urban areas, with only 1 in 5 people in the country classified as rural.
-Mississippi is a sharp contrast, however, as 51.2% still live in rural areas, which is the 4th largest rural population.
+Mississippi has a very widely spread population with a density of just 63.2 people per square mile, which ranks 32nd in the country.
+For many generations, people have been leaving the United States' rural areas and concentrating in urban areas, with only 1 in 5 people in the country classified as rural.
+However, Mississippi is a sharp contrast, as 51.2% still live in rural areas, which is the country's 4th largest rural population.

 Like most states in the US, Mississippi enjoyed a population explosion through the 19th century.
-Way back in 1800, numbers were recorded at 7,600 but just ten years later, those figures had increased by over 300% to 31,306.
+In 1800, numbers were recorded at 7,600 but just ten years later, those figures had increased by over 300% to 31,306.
 That was by far the biggest population spike in the state’s history but further significant growth saw the figures rise to 606,526 by 1850.